Los Angeles is the “car capital” of the world, but it’s been getting easier to get around without one

 Like almost everyone in L.A., I had a very low opinion of buses.
-I viewed them as slow, lumbering behemoths which clogged LA traffic.
+I viewed them as slow, lumbering behemoths that clogged LA traffic.
 But, the bus turned out to be a cornerstone of my new transportation portfolio since I lived very close to a bus stop.

 The first thing I had to do is learn how to pay the bus fare, because being a true Los Angelino, I had never ridden the bus before.
 The best way is to get a TAP card, which is a pre-paid card that works on buses and trains in Los Angeles.
 It makes paying for the bus trivially easy!
 Just tap it on the onboard kiosk when you board.
 You can order it online or buy it at some stations and vending locations.

 By the way, the bus is dirt cheap.
 I can go all the way across town from Santa Monica to Downtown LA for $1.75.

 The first time I used the bus, I was really impressed!
 It was clean, air-conditioned, and surprisingly fast and convenient!
 Not all are this nice, granted.

 Amazingly, the Santa Monica Blue Bus on Wilshire Blvd. was actually faster than driving during rush hour due to the dedicated bus lane.